 Automated Pull Requests

-Sonatype Lifecycle can create new pull requests to update dependencies to versions without policy violations.
+Sonatype Lifecycle can create new pull requests (PRs) to update dependencies to versions without policy violations.
 Whenever a scan of your SCM repository’s default branch finds a component with a policy violation that hasn't already been identified, and a newer version without the violation is available, Lifecycle will try to update the component to that newer version.
 This approach is the preferred way to remediate a policy violation.
 The pull request contains links to the full Lifecycle report that triggered it, as well as links to any security vulnerability details.

 Supported ecosystems: Maven, NPM, Gradle, Go